sgohlke/iframe-switch/README.md

 # iframe-switch
-Switch content shown in different iframes example
+Switch content shown in iframe example

+You can run it on the [Github pages](https://sgohlke.github.io/iframe-switch/) page of this project.